16 incredibly useful things you didn’t know YouTube could do

 16. Speaking of your YouTube activity data, if you ever decide you want to remove something from your video-related history, head to YouTube’s History page.
 There, you can choose to look at your watching history, your searching history, or even your commenting history.
 Once you select the history type you want, hover over any item and then click the “x” in its upper-right corner to delete it—or use the controls on the right side of the screen to clear out everything.

-You can also now opt to have YouTube automatically delete your entire history on a rolling three-month or 18-month cycle.
+You can also now opt to have YouTube automatically delete your entire history on a rolling 3-month or 18-month cycle.
 Open up the YouTube section of Google’s My Activity site and look for the box that says “Keeping activity until you delete it manually.”
 Click the “Choose to delete automatically” link within that box and then select whichever option you want—then watch away with the knowledge that your personal video data is completely under control.

 For even more next-level Google knowledge, check out my Android Intelligence newsletter.